LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

 when we explored ``Console.WriteLine`` in the first lab exercise.

 So in this lab, we're going to explore the use of C# as a calculator.
-We're going to begin by looking at the **csharp** command as opposed to the compiler (**gmcs** that we used in the first lab).
+We're going to begin by looking at the **csharp** command.
 Then we will take what we've learned in this session and use it to write a full program.

 Requirements